ansoniikun/Custom-Bash-prompt/README.md

 Instructions:

-step 1: Open Git bash and type "nano ~/.bash_profile" without the quotation marks ofcourse
+step 1: Open Git bash and type "nano ~/.bash_profile" without the quotation marks of course

 step 2: View the code or Open the attached text folder named "customBashPrompt.txt", select all of its contents and copy them to your clipboard.